 - We don't share your personal information with anyone except to provide you with services, products, to comply with the law, or to protect our rights.

 - We don't store personal information unless required for the on-going operation of services to you, to provide you with products, to comply with law or to protect our rights.

 Canonical Group Limited ("we", "us" and "our") are committed to protecting and respecting your privacy.
 Information collected for or on behalf of the Canonical group of companies will be the responsibility of Canonical Group Limited.

-For the purpose of applicable data protection legislation, the data controller is Canonical Group limited (06870835) of 5th Floor, Blue Fin Building, 110 Southwark Street, London SE1 0SU.
+For the purpose of applicable data protection legislation, the data controller is Canonical Group limited (0110334C) of 5 New Street Square, London EC4A 3TW.

 Our nominated representative for all data privacy matters is Mrs Katherine Ollerhead, Director of Legal, Canonical Group Limited.

 Specific details about personal data collection can be found in the relevant privacy notice:

 - Newsletter and products and services privacy notice ›

 - Contact us and enquiries privacy notice ›

 - Partner Portal privacy notice ›